aartikov/Sesame/README.md

 # Sesame
 [![Release](https://jitpack.io/v/aartikov/Sesame.svg)](https://jitpack.io/#aartikov/Sesame) [![license](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-Sesame is a set of architectural components for Android development.
+Sesame is a set of architecture components for Android development.
 It is based on modern technologies such as coroutines and Flow.
 Sesame is easy to learn and simple to use.
 It is ideally suited for MVVM and MVI architecture.

 ## Components
 [property](https://github.com/aartikov/Sesame/tree/readme/property) - provides observable properties and one-time commands.